 The public outcry appears to have taken effect, however, as Hardware Unboxed now reports that NVIDIA has apologized for the email transcribed above.
 Apparently, the company has “withdrawn everything”, which should mean that Hardware Unboxed will continue to receive GPU samples to review.

-Pangoly's editorial line is and will always be to provide our users with all the information and technical data objectively, educating the consumer to make decisions based exclusively on their personal and budgetary needs.
+Pangoly's editorial line is and will always be to objectively provide our users with all the information and technical data, educating the consumer to make decisions based exclusively on their personal and budget needs.

 UPDATE: Hardware Unboxed has stated that it will publish a video on the matter tomorrow on its YouTube channel.